hanwencheng/gists/Litentry/PolkaSignIn.md

         ```

     Verification Steps:
-    - use **publick-key** to decrypt the data of **account-signed** , this progress should be successful, and get the account address.
+    - use **public-key** to decrypt the data of **account-signed** , this progress should be successful, and get the account address.

-    - use **publick-key** to generate the address by the specified algorithmic mechanism according to the chain type, and get the account address refer to **publick-key** .
+    - use **public-key** to generate the address by the specified algorithmic mechanism according to the chain type, and get the account address refer to **public-key** .

     - verify the two account address , success if they are the same.

-    - if failure, it means the public key does not match the account, it may happens when some malicious users want to impersonate an account.
+    - if failure, it means the public key does not match the account, it may happen when some malicious users want to impersonate an account.

-    - if success, the dApp should return the response to the Identity Provider with payload:
+    - if success, the dApp should return the response to the Identity Provider with the payload:
         ```
         {
             "verified": true,